r0bis/work-time-model-psy/README.md

 #### Two Header rows:

-* Two top left cells - green and yellow - identify the clinician type and the clinician.
+* Two top left cells - green and yellow - **identify** the clinician type and the clinician.
-* Top middle cell identifies the number of times we employ this clinician.
+* Top middle cell identifies the _number of times we employ this clinician_.
 Here it says 1 meaning this person is employed (this tallies then to "How many therapists employed" box.).
 It could say 0 - meaning this clinician is not actively employed now - i.e. position is vacant, maternity leave (uncovered), long term sickness etc. It could be also 2 or more. would mean we are employing more - e.g.than one clinician with the same kind of workload.
 This could be good for larger teams.
-* Top right cell identifies how many FTEs the person is working at.
+* Top right cell identifies how many WTEs the person is working at.
 For example here 0.8 means 4 days a week.
 Full-time would be 1.
-It has direct bearing to how many hours the clinician is available to work for the Trust.
+It has direct bearing to how many hours the clinician is available to work for the team.
 This time is displayed in grey in the cell just below the top right cell.
-* Bright green cell in the middle `HOUR TALLY` - identifies how many hours the clinician's working time are we planning to use.
-This is sum from the column below it.
+* Bright green cell in the middle `HOUR TALLY` - identifies how many hours of the clinician's working time we are planning to use.
+This is a sum from the values below it.
 If we plan to underutilize the available hours the cell turns yellow, if we plan to give more hours than available, the cell turns red (this is achieved by conditional formatting).
-Tolerance factor for colour changes is 0.2% - i.e. at the moment we are "overworking" this therapist for only 2 hours per year, therefore cell is still green, indicating good planning.
-Point two % were chosen because they are roughly 3 hours one way or the other.
+Tolerance factor for colour changes is 0.2% - in this example we are "overworking" this therapist for only 2 hours per year, therefore cell is still green, indicating good planning.
+Point two % were chosen because they correspond to roughly 3 hours one way or the other.

 #### Three Overhead rows:

 Summarize various overhead activities that are associated with work.
-This is the time gone before any group or individual work is undertaken.
+This is the time gone even before any group or individual work with patients is undertaken.
 Further described in `Weekly Overhead` section.

 * Meetings.
 Here we can see that the therapist attends 0.6 meetings (some go because therapist is employed at 0.8 and then she chooses to omit some more).
 Nevertheless the meetings occupy 270:36:00 working hours of her working year.
 * Ongoing work - not associated with her direct patient activities.
-This is work done ad hoc - e.g. responding to emergencies (suicidality, sudden disruptions, etc.), email routine (probably underestimated as 30 min per day), reviews and duty work.
+This is work done _ad hoc_ - e.g. responding to emergencies (suicidality, sudden disruptions, etc.), email routine (probably underestimated as 30 min per day), reviews and duty work.
 This amounts to 6 hours and 30 minutes per week and in case of 0.8 employment is 228:48:00 hours per year.
 * Development time - 76:24:00 per year.
 This would consist of audit activity, CPD training, mandatory training, and one away day per year.
 Estimated at 2 hours and 10 minutes per week, probably contracts say it should be more, but in practice this time more often is taken by relentless clinical activity.
 In case of this therapist at 0.8 employment it amounts to 76:24:00 hours per year.
 * Right pale-grey cell.
 This is the third cell down and is followed by two blank cells below it.
-It shows the difference between the hours available and the hours we intend to give to this therapist.
-If we are "underworking" the therapist i.e. HOUR TALLY is yellow are less than her available hours, the result here is 0.
-If we are planning to overwork the therapist, this cell shows precise difference between tallied planned hours and her available hours per year.
-This way we can estimate which activities to reduce the number of - to get the HOUR TALLY green again.
+It shows the difference between the hours available and the hours we intend to ask this therapist to work by giving them work.
+If we are "underworking" the therapist i.e. HOUR TALLY is yellow and the hours given are less than her available hours, the result here is 0.
+If we are (by mistake) planning to "overwork" the therapist, this cell shows a precise difference between tallied planned hours and her available hours per year.
+This way we can estimate which activities to reduce to get the HOUR TALLY green again.

 #### Clinical Activity rows:

-* Fairly simple.
-First column is the activity name, the second column - number of times we wish the clinican to carry out this activity per year, then the time this is going to take is calculated and displayed immediately.
-This third cell is where the complexity lies. **You should edit the second column only**, never the third or fourth.
+* Fairly simple. _First_ column is the activity name, the _second_ column - number of times we wish the clinican to carry out this activity per year, then the time this is going to take is calculated and displayed immediately in the _third_ column - and that is where the complexity lies. **You should edit the second column only**, never the third or fourth.
-* Complexity of the third column: If you look into the row for assessments you can see the time is displayed as`=I35*indASSMT_E`.
+* _Complexity of the third column:_ If you look into the row for assessments you can see the time is displayed as`=I35*indASSMT_E`.
 What it means is: take the number of assessments per year we plan for this therapist (20) stored in the cell `I35` and multiply by the value in the named cell `indASSMT_E` (stands for individual assessment episode).
 That name refers to the yellow time tally cell in the assessment intervention box (as seen above).
 This way - if you change any assessment component - by adding/removing component bits or changing time for any of them, the value in `indASSMT_E` cell changes - AND this change is immediately reflected across the whole model.
 For this therapist her assessment time per year would change and her total number of hours planned to work would change immediately, should we change the assessment intervention.
 Same goes for all other therapists and time totals for the team as well.
-* The fourth column is used to provide output for how many interventions of each type are undertaken at the team level.
+* The _fourth_ column is used to provide output for how many interventions of each type are undertaken at the team level.
 It multiplies the number of interventions we plan for this therapist (column two) by the number of times we emply this kind of therapist (top middle cell of clinican header rows).
 	- The only exception is the SHO doctor - here we multiply also by 2.
 That is because the SHO changes twice a year.
 It is easier for us to plan activities for an individual SHO for 6 months, but at the team level we want to know the output for the year from that employment position.

 ### Weekly Overhead time